 Step One: Complete a training

 The goal of the training is for you to get the necessary skill and knowledge.
-That way you will be able to handle the work as a pest control technician.
-Once the formal training is completed, you will be required to take an examination and demonstrate a competency.
-The aim here is for your ability to safely carry out specific tasks to be assessed.
+That way, you will be able to handle the work as a pest control technician.
+Once the formal training is completed, you will be required to take an examination and demonstrate competency.
+The aim here is for your ability to carry out specific tasks to be assessed safely.